 The popularity of Netflix, Spotify and other video and audio streaming services is well known, and now the Consumer Technology Association is putting a number to just what the popularity might mean for the tech industry.

 Streaming services — which include Netflix, Hulu and Sling TV for video and Spotify, Pandora and Apple Music for on-demand audio — are estimated to bring in $19.5 billion revenue for 2018.
-That projection is 35 percent higher than what CTA says was generated in 2017.
+That projection is 35% higher than what CTA says was generated in 2017.
 The inclusion now of streaming services into its annual report is to “better capture the full expanse of the ever evolving and expanding consumer technology market,” said CTA in its press release.

 Additional technologies that are expected to heavily contribute to technology retail revenue in 2018 include smartphones, laptops, televisions — particularly 4K/UHD televisions—automotive electronics and tablets.
-CTA estimates that these five categories will make up 51 percent of wholesale industry revenue.
+CTA estimates that these five categories will make up 51% of wholesale industry revenue.

 CTA released this report as it is opening CES 2018 in Las Vegas.
-To see the full report, visit cta.tech/salesandforecasts.
+To see the other full reports, visit cta.tech/salesandforecasts.